signalscorps/file2stix/docs/extractions.md

 #### STIX 2.1 extension-definition

-As STIX 2.1 does not natively have an extension for IBANscredit cards, file2stix uses a custom SCO;
+As STIX 2.1 does not natively have an extension for IBANs, file2stix uses a custom SCO;

 ```json
 {